JorPoon/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+        Adapative website is a way to view a webpage in different breakpoints such as desktop , tablet or mobile screens.
+There could be some hardcoded pixels involve in the media queries and it does not incorporate all devices.
+        Fully responsive website has responsive units throughout its code to incorporate all devices.
+It allows shrinking and growing of the viewport without disrupting the flow of the content.
+It combines elements from fixed, adaptive and fluid websites into one thing.

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?